wiretap-retro/Amiga-Stereo-Digitizer/README.md

 Rev.0: Initial rev, per the magazine schematic.

 ## Other
-For Amiga 1000 support, please use the appropriate parallel port adapter to correct the pinout.
+* For Amiga 1000 support, please use the appropriate parallel port adapter to correct the pinout.
+* The gain adjustment potentiometers are multi-turn.
+Once you set your VU levels with no clipping on the parent audio device, adjust the gain potentiometers to an acceptable level, using the Amiga software/audio.
+Once set, they should not need to be adjusted again, unless switching to another parent audio device.
 \
 \
 Open hardware project, with permission from Sampedenawa.